Heat kernel asymptotics and analytic torsion on non-degenerate CR manifolds: The asymptotics of the CR analytic torsion for CR line bundles

 \subsection{Asymptotics of the analytic torsion for $L^k$}

-In Lemma~\ref{L:mero}, we see that we can define CR analytic torsion when $\Box_{b,E}$ has $L^2$ closed range.
+In Lemma~\ref{L:mero}, we can define CR analytic torsion when $\Box_{b,E}$ has $L^2$ closed range.
 In this subsection, we consider $E=L^k$, where $L^k$ is the $k$-th power of a CR line bundle $L$ over $X$.
 We use the same notations as Section~\ref{s-gue250704}.
 We will study asymptotic behavior of $\theta'_{b,L^k}$, when $k\To+\infty$.

 The goal of this subsection is to establish Bismut-Vasserot type asymptotics of the analytic torsion for $L^k$ as $k\To+\infty$.
-We use the same notations as before.
-In this section, we work with Assumption~\ref{a-gue250426yyd} below and we assume further that $n_-=n_+$ or $\abs{n_--n_+}>1$.
+We work with Assumption~\ref{a-gue250426yyd} below and assume further that $n_-=n_+$ or $\abs{n_--n_+}>1$.

 For every $x\in X$, let $Z_1(x),\ldots,Z_n(x)$ be an orthonormal basis of $T^{1,0}_xX$ such that

 We may assume that $\lambda_j<0$,$j=1,\ldots,n_-$, $\lambda_j>0$, $j=n_-+1,\ldots,n$.
 Let $\Lambda_-(x):={\rm span\,}\set{Z_1(x),\ldots,Z_{n_-}(x)}$, $\Lambda_+(x):={\rm span\,}\set{Z_{n_-+1}(x),\ldots,Z_{n}(x)}$.
 Let $\langle\,\cdot\,|\,\cdot\,\rangle_{\mathcal{L}}$ be the metric on $\mathbb CTX$ given by